On the syzygies of ample line bundles on fake projective planes: Vanishing theorems and proofs of the main theorems

 The induction hypothesis implies that these conditions are satisfied if $\ell-k_1=\ell-6\geq 6(r+1)$ and $\ell-2k_1=\ell-12\geq 6(r-1)-2$, which are both true if $\ell\geq 6(r+2)$.

 For $2\leq j\leq p-1$, $\phi_j$ is surjective if

-By simple arithmetics, together with the induction hypothesis, it follows that these are satisfied if $\ell-5\geq 6(r+1)$ and $\ell-16\geq 6(r-1)-2$.
+By simple arithmetic, together with the induction hypothesis, it follows that these are satisfied if $\ell-5\geq 6(r+1)$ and $\ell-16\geq 6(r-1)-2$.
 In particular, it is more than sufficient if we have $\ell\geq 6(r+2)$.
 The surjectivity for $\phi_p$ is checked similarly.

 It remains to check that $H^2(M^{\otimes r}_{A^k\otimes\sigma}\otimes A^\ell\otimes\tau)=0$ when $\ell\geq 6r-2$.
 From the exact sequence

 we have, by the induction hypothesis, $H^1( M^{\otimes(r-1)}_{A^k\otimes\sigma}\otimes A^{k+\ell}\otimes\sigma\otimes\tau)=0$ for if $k+\ell\geq 6(r+1)$.
 Since $k\geq 12$, the inequality is satisfied when $\ell\geq 6r-2$.
 Similarly,